Duyzzz/Vface/README.md

 Verify Face is a facial recognition project designed to authenticate and verify individuals' identities using advanced image processing and machine learning techniques.
 The project processes facial images, compares them against a database of known faces, and determines whether a match exists.
 It is built using technologies such as Python, OpenCV, and TensorFlow.

-Vface is now running on windows
+Vface is now running on windows(c#)
 ## Project Structure

 ```
 src/
-├── main/                  # Main application code
+├── main/                  # Main esp32 application code
-├── models/                # Pre-trained models for facial recognition
+├── models/                # models from Insightface open source
-├── images/                # Image assets for testing and training
-├── server/                # Server-side code for API and database interaction
+├── FR_server/             # Server-side code for API and database interaction
-├── test/                  # Unit and integration tests
-├── db/                    # Database-related files
+├── db/                    # Database-related files for embeddings and historical
 ├── managed_components/    # External components or libraries
 ├── sdkconfig              # SDK configuration
 ├── CMakeLists.txt         # Build configuration